nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

         display(btn_analysis)
 ```

-The first one (show "More details") is clearing output, plotting new visualization and displaying close analysis button.
-The second one just clears the output again, and renders "More details" button
+The first one (show "More details") is clearing output, plotting new visualization, and displaying the "close analysis" button.
+The second one just clears the output again and renders the "More Details" button.

 The last detail is all this bunch of code in our notebook.
-A user would not be happy to see a lot of code, which he didn't understand mixed together with UI widgets.
+A user would not be happy to see a lot of code, which he didn't understand mixed with UI widgets.
 We can hide it.
-Here is a code snippet which I often use for this purpose:
+Here is a code snippet that I often use for this purpose:
 ```python
 from IPython.display import HTML